astorDev/versy/flutter/README.md

 # Flutter Build Image

-Image allowing you to build your flutter app for web.
+Image, allowing you to build your flutter app for the web.
 Here's how you may use it:

 ```dockerfile
 FROM vosarat/flutter AS build